stephenshinde/RESTAPITest/README.md

 **Library Used** : Rest Assured , TestNG<br />
 **Build Tool** : Maven<br />

+## the reason behind the chosen framework and pattern:
+Rest assured is open source library and supports to Java and TestNG ramework

 ## How to Clone project:
 1. Download and Install Git from https://git-scm.com/downloads,<br />